 Vidal has been on the dean’s list throughout her time in college and has won several academic and leadership awards within the ROTC program.

-She has recieved multiple awards, including the Silver German Armed Forces Proficiency Badge (GAFPB).
+She has received multiple awards, including the Silver German Armed Forces Proficiency Badge (GAFPB).
 The GAFBP medal recognizes military performance.
 Cadets and commissioned officers go through a week of rigorous exercises and mental struggles that begin with a vigorous swim in full uniform, a seven-mile ruck march and a series of physical endurance exercises.
 The week ends with a marksmanship test.

 Vidal was also selected as an American Legion Military Bronze Medalist in the Air Force ROTC “You Can Fly Program,” for outstanding attributes of leadership.
 She competed against hundreds of cadets nationwide for an opportunity to get her private pilot license.